zhou-pz/PIsomap/README.md

       preprocessing in smaller batches at a higher asymptotic cost.
     - `--batch-size`: Preprocessing in smaller batches avoids generating too much but larger batches save communication rounds.
-    - `--direct`: In dishonest-majority protocols, direct communication instead of star-shaped saves communication rounds at the expense of a quadratic amount.
+    - `--direct`: In protocols with any number of parties, direct communication instead of star-shaped saves communication rounds at the expense of a quadratic amount.
 This might be beneficial with a small number of parties.